ojilles/jilles.net/_posts/2006-03-05-welcome-to-v3-blog.md

 * It's triggered by things that I read.
 Weblogs, other sites, that inspire new thought and those thoughts should end up here.
 * At work.
-My work is in the product development group of a large webbased company located in the Netherlands.
+My work is in the product development group of a large web-based company located in the Netherlands.
 There are various reasons why I love working there, one of them is that it always inspires ideas on the topics of software development, online communities, management and business